 Books are distributed through collaborative efforts of food pantries, day care centers, agencies, medical offices, libraries, events and more sites as identified by program partners.
 The initiative will also promote workshops throughout the county for parents, grandparents, caregivers and volunteers.
 These workshops will demonstrate the importance of reading every day to develop nurturing relationships with their children, how to engage the children when reading, and the resulting long-term impact on educational achievement.
-Based on U.S. Census data, there were 1540 children between the ages of 0-5 years living in Oceana County in 2015.
+Based on U.S. Census data estimates, there were 1,402 children between the ages of 0-5 years living in Oceana County in 2019.
 The reading readiness gap must be addressed now to increase their potential for success.

 Listen to Ms. Siegel talk about her experience in coordinating this initiative.

 Thank you to our funding partners: